Korf74/ADA/Project/README.md

-# Loss of interest in the media for armed conflits
+# Media coverage of violent events in war zone

 ## Abstract